rweigel/phys305/flux.md

 The videos https://www.youtube.com/watch?v=9MN0eTC-vzQ and https://www.youtube.com/watch?v=yOv4xxopQFQ describe most of what is covered in this section.

 Flux means "flow".
+In this tutorial, the rate of flow of particles past a line will first be considered.
+The rate of flow of particles past a given line depends on the particle density and velocity.

+When computing electric current, you will need to compute the rate of flow of charged particles past either a line or an area.
+You will use the same techniques used here to compute the number of particles that pass a line or an area per second and then multiply the result by the charge per particle to arrive at a current.

+In the development of E&M, Faraday and Maxwell supposed that electric and magnetic field vectors produced a flux - in place of the particle density times the velocity vector, they used the electric and magnetic field.

+In this tutorial, the steps required to compute particle flux past a line or an area are first considered.
+The techniques are then applied to electric and magnetic flux.
+Although these two types of fluxes are not associated with the flow of particles, the techniques used for particle flux apply.

 # Particle Flux

 ## Through a Line

-Consider the following problem.
-Each of the particles shown as dots travels at a velocity of $v_x=$1 m/s.
-In one second, how many particles flow through the red line?
+Each of the $18$ particles shown as dots travels at a velocity of $v_x=$1 m/s.
+All of the particles are in the $x$-$y$ plane.
+In one second, how many particles flow through the red line per second?

 <img src="figures/Flux-1D-1.svg" width="100%"/>